fastlane/fastlane/README.md

     DELIVER_PASSWORD

 ### Implement something custom to fit your needs
-Take a look at *Using the exposed Ruby classes.
-You
+Take a look at the Ruby source files to have full control.

 # Can I trust *Deliver*?
 ###How does this thing even work?
 Is magic involved? 🎩###